Battle of Berlin: Battle in Berlin

-The forces available to General Weidling for the city's defence included roughly 45,000 soldiers in several severely depleted German Army and Waffen-SS divisions.
-These divisions were supplemented by the police force, boys in the compulsory Hitler Youth, and the Volkssturm.
-Many of the 40,000 elderly men of the Volkssturm had been in the army as young men and some were veterans of World War I. Hitler appointed SS Brigadeführer Wilhelm Mohnke the Battle Commander for the central government district that included the Reich Chancellery and Führerbunker.
+The forces available to General Weidling for the city's defence included roughly 45,000 soldiers in several severely depleted Heer and Waffen-SS divisions.
+These divisions were supplemented by the Berlin Police force, boys in the compulsory Hitlerjugend, and the Volkssturm.
+Many of the 40,000 elderly men of the Volkssturm had been in the army as young men and some were veterans of World War I. Hitler appointed SS-Brigadeführer Wilhelm Mohnke the Battle Commander for the central government district that included the Reich Chancellery and Führerbunker.
 He had over 2,000 men under his command.
 Weidling organised the defences into eight sectors designated 'A' through to 'H' each one commanded by a colonel or a general, but most had no combat experience.
 To the west of the city was the 20th Infantry Division.
 To the north of the city was the 9th Parachute Division.
 To the north-east of the city was the Panzer Division Müncheberg.
 To the south-east of the city and to the east of Tempelhof Airport was the 11th SS Panzergrenadier Division Nordland.
 The reserve, 18th Panzergrenadier Division, was in Berlin's central district.

 On 23 April, Berzarin's 5th Shock Army and Katukov's 1st Guards Tank Army assaulted Berlin from the south-east and, after overcoming a counter-attack by the German LVI Panzer Corps, reached the Berlin S-Bahn ring railway on the north side of the Teltow Canal by the evening of 24 April.
-During the same period, of all the German forces ordered to reinforce the inner defences of the city by Hitler, only a small contingent of French SS volunteers under the command of SS Brigadeführer Gustav Krukenberg arrived in Berlin.
+During the same period, of all the German forces ordered to reinforce the inner defences of the city by Hitler, only a small contingent of French SS volunteers under the command of SS-Brigadeführer Gustav Krukenberg arrived in Berlin.
 During 25 April, Krukenberg was appointed as the commander of Defence Sector C, the sector under the most pressure from the Soviet assault on the city.